NYSA

 2025

-Jan 21 Lecture: Tanja Petrović, “Of Men, Feelings, and Forms: The Affective Afterlives of the Yugoslav People's Army” (U of Vienna)
+Jan 21 Talk: Tanja Petrović, “Of Men, Feelings, and Forms: The Affective Afterlives of the Yugoslav People's Army” (U of Vienna)

 Jan 21 Discussion: “The Road Ahead: The European Commission's Agenda for the Western Balkans and Beyond,” with Dr. Jovana Marović, former Deputy Prime Minister and Minister of European Affairs of Montenegro (CEU, YURG)

-Jan 28 Lecture: Čarna Brković, “Socialist Modernist Worldmaking: Yugoslav Interventions in the International Humanitarian Debates in the 1970s” (Austrian Academy of Sciences)
+Jan 28 Talk: Čarna Brković, “Socialist Modernist Worldmaking: Yugoslav Interventions in the International Humanitarian Debates in the 1970s” (Austrian Academy of Sciences)

 Jan 30 Meeting of the New Yugoslav Studies Association Vienna Chapter (hosted by U of Vienna)

-Mar 18 Lecture: Aleksa Milanović, “The Movement Whose Time Has Come: Trans activism in the Post-Yugoslav Space” (U of Vienna)
+Mar 18 Talk: Aleksa Milanović, “The Movement Whose Time Has Come: Trans activism in the Post-Yugoslav Space” (U of Vienna)

 Mar 20 Meeting of the New Yugoslav Studies Association Vienna Chapter (CEU, YURG)